 The vessels and passengers

 Most of the Lacemaker emigrants sailed to Australian ports in one of three vessels, viz.
 Agincourt (destination Sydney), Fairlie (destination also Sydney) and Harpley (destination Adelaide).
 Other Lacemaker emigrants followed in smaller groups on other vessels.
-These included Andromache, Baboo, Emperor, General Hewett, Harbinger, Navarino, Nelson, Walmer Castle and possibly others.
+These included Andromache, Baboo, Duke of Bronte, Emperor, General Hewett, Harbinger, Hooghly, Navarino, Nelson, Norfolk, Walmer Castle and possibly others.